bottlewhistler/Udacity-DRL-Continuous-Control/REPORT.md

 ```

 Note how the Randomized Leaky ReLu activation function was employed.
-In general, it was found that making use of Leaky ReLu functions was advantageous in stabilized training during the initial episodes.
+In general, it was found that making use of Leaky ReLu functions was advantageous in that it stabilized training during the initial episodes.

 Given the aforementioned parameters and architecture, these are the results obtained for one of the training sessions by training locally (CPU only).
 The training time was of the order of 180 minutes.
 The 20-agent environment was solved in 118 episodes.